Skyscanner/pyfailsafe/README.md

 A circuit breaker instance can and should be shared across code that accesses inter-dependent system components that fail together.
 This ensures that if the circuit is opened, executions against one component that rely on another component will not be allowed until the circuit is closed again.

 A circuit breaker instance is stateful - it remembers how many failures occur and whether the circuit is open or closed.

+A circuit breaker will not take into account abortable exceptions.

 #### CircuitBreaker interface